-A proxy, when executed and not revoked, will be voted in accordance with its instructions.
-If no instructions are given, proxies will be voted FOR management's slate of directors, the amendment to the certificate of incorporation to increase the authorized shares of common stock and the amendment to the stock option plans to increase the total number of authorized shares.
+A proxy, when executed and not revoked, will be voted in accordance with instructions.
+If no instructions are given, proxies will be voted FOR management's slate of directors and the amendment to the certificate of incorporation to authorize the issuance of preferred stock.